 Excursions include; Mitad del Mundo, or the Center of the World, (where the equator runs through) Island hopping through the Galapagos Islands, Pambilino Forest Reserve, an educational rain forest conservation site, Cotopaxi volcano, and a Quichua home stay in San Clemente.

 Housing & Meals

-Students will stay at hotels and also will enjoy a brief host family stay.
-Most meals are included within the program.
-Students should plan for 12 meals on their own.
+You will stay at hotels and also will enjoy a brief host family stay.
+Most meals are included within the program however you should plan for about 12 meals on your own.

-The program fee will be $6,995 and includes instruction and three credits, airfare and all in-country transportation, program administration, health insurance, lodging, excursions, and most meals.
+The program fee will be posted soon and includes instruction and three credits, airfare (both to and from Ecuador as well as the Galapagos) and in-country transportation, program administration, health insurance, lodging, activities, excursions, and most meals.

 Contact CFANS Office of International Programs, email@example.com